indexmod/indexmod-old/buro-24-7.md

 title: Buro 24/7
 permalink: buro-24-7
 layout: default
-published: true
-shortname: BURO247
-originspell: Шаблон
+originspell: Original spell
-appearing: Updated
+appearing: Updated / Est. / Born
+city: Moscow
 birth: 2018
-city: Moscow
-facebook: '500000'
-instagram: '500500'
-youtube: '600000'
-vimeo: '100'
-twitter: '400'
-tumblr: '900'
-vkontakte: '0'
+givenname: Given name
+familyname: Family name
+othername: Other name
+venue: Red Square
+founder: Founder
-origin: Russian
+origin: a / an Russian
-profession: English language wiki
+profession: writer based in Europe
 photo: This is sample for image caption
-photographer: Andrei Dei
+photographer: Photographer
-source: Indexmod Blockchainpedia
+source: Source
-photographerurl: dei-andrei
+photographerurl: index
 sourceurl: index
-founder: 'Andrei Dei'
+shortname: BURO247
+facebook: 0
+instagram: 0
+youtube: 0
+vimeo: 0
+twitter: 0
+tumblr: 0
+vkontakte: 0
+soundcloud: 0
+pinterest: 0
 ---
 (Rus. Бюро 24/7, est. 2010, Moscow) is a web-site founded by Russian media persone Miroslava Duma for fashion, culture, lifestyle, entertainment and beauty news.
 Site also publishing profiles, expert advicees, reportages.
 In 2016, the brand has expanded to a number of regions including Croatia, Ukraine, Kazakhstan, Azerbaijan, Middle East, Turkey and Australia.
 Buro 24/7 belongs to Polina Deripaska, publishing house Forward Media Group publishes Hello magazines and "Interior + Design".
 Several years ago, Oleg Deripaska bought this ID for his wife.
 They no longer have a joint business, Polina Deripaska is the sole owner of the ID <span id="a1">[\[1\]](#f1)</span>.